sony/esstra/README.md

 In this version, a list of the absolute paths of all source and header files involved in compilation is embedded in the binary file as metadata.

-The ESSTRA Utility (`esstra.py`) is a Python script for accessing metadata in binary files embedded by the ESSTRA Core.
+The ESSTRA Utility (`esstra`) is a Python script for accessing metadata in binary files embedded by the ESSTRA Core.

 In this version, you can output metadata in YAML format, shrink metadata by